 Introducing the concept of beauty to a young girl may be the start of a lifelong journey of self-acceptance, and wrestling with self-image.

 I tell my daughter that she is beautiful every day.
-I can’t help it… she is.
+I can’t help it… she is (no parenting bias here!).

 But is this creating an unhealthy relationship with beauty that could have long term ramifications?

 I have struggled with calling myself beautiful my whole life.
 While I wrestled with these questions I have started to see that to achieve a positive relationship with beauty for my daughter, I may have to take the same steps with myself.

 I think I need to start calling, and thinking of, myself as beautiful for my daughter’s sake.

 It might just be good for me too.

 Should I tell my Daughter she is Beautiful

 An emerging message from experts is that telling your daughter that she is beautiful can have negative consequences such as:

 - Linking this kind of shallow praise with her self esteem.